the sartu, a spectacular rice timbale

-The Neapolitan SARTU’ is a sophisticated timbale of rice filled with cheese, vegetables and meat.
-The name Sartù originates from a silver table centerpiece or surtout, used by the Naples’ nobility to serve the most important dish of a formal dinner.
+The Neapolitan sartù is a sophisticated timbale – a luxury casserole – made with rice and filled with cheese, vegetables, and meat.
+The name sartù originates from a silver table centerpiece or surtout, used by the Naples’ nobility to serve the most important dish of a formal dinner.

-Rice, imported into Italy by the Spaniards in the XIV century, had been snobbed by the pasta-eater Neapolitans as tasteless and only good for curing stomach illness.
+Rice was imported into peninsular Italy in the XIV century by the Spaniards.
+For a long time however, the pasta-eater Neapolitans considered it as tasteless fodder and only good for curing stomach illness.

-The traditional recipe involves the use of lard, aged pecorino cheese and a thick meat ragout with chicken livers.
-I prefer a light tomato sauce and Parmesan cheese.
-It’s rich enough like this and feeds a small army.
-Remember, it’s so delicious that if you make it once for your family, they will ask it over and over again.
+The traditional recipe involves the use of lard, aged pecorino cheese, a thick meat ragout with chicken livers and no tomato in the rice.
+To enhance creaminess I prefer to cook the rice in a light tomato sauce like a risotto and I use either grated Parmigiano or pecorino, whatever I have at hand.
+I use gluten-free breadcrumbs so I can also enjoy the glory.
+The sartù is rich enough even without the lard, one such casserole feeds a small army.
+In fact, it’s such a great party dish that if you make it once for your family, they will ask it over and over again.

 Recipe